Patriotic Front (Zambia)

-Formation and history
+History

-The Patriotic Front was formed as a political party on 21 September 2001.
-In 2000, after Chiluba lost a bid to change the constitution to allow him to stand for a third term, Michael Sata thought he would be endorsed as the MMD presidential candidate.
+The Patriotic Front (PF) was formed as a political party on 21 September 2001.
+In 2000, after Frederick Chiluba lost a bid to change the constitution to allow him to stand for a third term, Michael Sata thought he would be endorsed as the MMD presidential candidate.
 The answer was given in 2001 when Chiluba noted that none of those (including Sata) who were in his government at the time were capable of winning the elections.
 At a secret ballot, Chiluba personally nominated Mwanawasa and voted for him to be the presidential candidate.
 Angered by this turn of events, Sata quit the MMD and founded the PF.
-At the same time, notable figures like Christon Tembo, Godfrey Miyanda and Edith Nawakwi formed the Forum for Democracy and Development (FDD) Party.
 Sata became leader of the PF and was its presidential candidate for the 2001 general elections; he received 3.4% of the vote, finishing seventh out of the eleven candidates.
 In the National Assembly elections the party received 2.8% of the vote, winning a single seat.

 Sata was again the party's presidential candidate in the 2006 general elections, this time finishing second to Levy Patrick Mwanawasa with 29% of the vote.
 With its National Assembly vote share increasing to 23%, the party won 43 seats, becoming the largest opposition party.
 Following Mwanawasa's death, a presidential by-election was held in 2008.
 Sata finished second to MMD candidate Rupiah Banda with 38% of the vote to Banda's 40%.

 The 2011 general elections saw a reversal of the 2008 result, with Sata beating Banda by a margin of 42% to 35%.
 The PF also became the largest party in the National Assembly, winning 60 of the 150 seats.
 However, Sata died in office in October 2014.
 Vice-President Guy Scott took over as interim president until a by-election was held in January 2015.
 Edgar Lungu was selected as the party's candidate, and won the election with 48% of the vote.
+Inonge Wina was appointed as the Vice President of Zambia.

-In 2016, Edgar Lungu won again as the president with 50.35%, beating Hakainde Hichilema by 100,530 votes or 2.72%.
+At the 2016 general election, Edgar Lungu won again as the president with 50.35%, beating Hakainde Hichilema by 100,530 votes or 2.72%.

 In the lead up to the 2021 general election, Amnesty International publicly raised concerns about the violation of civil liberties, crackdowns on dissent and police killings while the party held political power.

 At the 2021 general election, Edgar Lungu was once again the party's candidate.
 The PF came out second at that election, getting 1,870,780 votes while Hakainde Hichilema of the UPND got 2,852,348 votes.
 The PF once again became the largest opposition party, winning 60 of the 156 parliamentary seats.